gmission/gmission_reborn_android/README.md

 # gMission App

-This is a rebuilt gMission Android client.
-You can modify or build it with android studio 2.0 or later version.
+This is an rebuilt gMission Android client.
+You can modify or build it with [Android Studio](http://developer.android.com/sdk/index.html?gclid=Cj0KEQiAwNmzBRCaw9uR3dGt950BEiQAnbK962IP5pZlhxCC6jHLgVQErBvAQmCXz1YXYcn_F8AJjsEaAmlq8P8HAQ) in version 2.0 (current is [preview version](http://tools.android.com/download/studio/builds/android-studio-2-0-preview-4)) or later version.
+I recommend you throw away Eclipse+plugins, which is too old.
+If you are still using Eclipse, try Android Studio, which is definitely more efficient.

-The home page of gMission project is http://www.gmissionhkust.com.
-You can find more information about gMission project and other related open-source project there.
+You can find more information about gMission project and other related open-source project on [gMission's Home Page](http://www.gmissionhkust.com).

+The architecture of this android project can be find in this [article](https://medium.com/ribot-labs/android-application-architecture-8b6e34acda65#.ynyp3cazw) ([Chinese Version](http://huxian99.github.io/2015/12/07/Android-应用架构/)).

 Some used techniques: